puzz00/learning-linux/learning-linux.md

 We can combine commands in bash using `;` like so `cd /home/user/Documents; ls -al`

+## first steps with linux

+We will be getting a basic feel for linux in this section.

+### user management basics

+There are three main groups of users on linux systems.

+#### system accounts

+These run services and background tasks on the system - examples are web servers and databases - they do not have a home directory.

+#### regular users

+These have their own files and directories - they cannot run admin tasks or access other users files unless they are given permission to do so.

+#### super user - root

+The root user can access anywhere on the file system - this includes all other user directories and files.
+The super user can perform admin tasks such as adding or deleting users - they can also alter the configuration of the system itself.

+### elevation of privileges using sudo

+Sometimes we want regular users to have temporary access to super user rights - this where the `sudo` or Super User DO command comes into play.

+In order to elevate our privileges on a temporary basis we can use `sudo` before the command we want to execute.
+An example is `sudo ls /root` - we will be able to access the home directory of the `root` user which we would not normally be able to do.

+>[!NOTE]
+>We will need to enter the correct password for the user we are trying to elevate privileges for - this is the regular user password not the root user password

+Since `sudo` gives a regular user elevated privileges we need to be careful with the commands we execute using it.

+### package management

+Package management is implemented on linux systems - it is a centralized way to install and update software.

+In order to use package management properly, we first of all get our machine to connect to a remote repository which contains the packages - the packages will be of various versions and their dependencies will also be in the repositories.
+Our computer downloads all the available packages and we can then install specific software if it is available.
+The package manager also installs the dependencies which are needed in order for the software we want to work properly - it massively simplifies the process of managing software and updates.

+#### updating and installing software on debian systems

+Debian based systems use the `aptitude` package manager which is written as `apt`

+We first of all need to connect our system to repositories to get the most up to date packages.
+We need to have elevated privileges to do this so we will use `sudo apt update`

+>[!IMPORTANT]
+>We need to update the list of available packages using `sudo apt udpdate` before we do anything else with the package manager

+We can now run a *small* upgrade of our system - this means our existing packages are updated including the installation of additional necessary dependencies.
+The command to use is `sudo apt upgrade`

+We can run a *large* upgrade of our system - this means that in addition to updating existing packages and installing additonal dependencies - unnecessary or problematic dependencies will be removed.
+This will not remove software we have manually installed - it will just remove dependencies which were automatically installed but are no longer needed or need to be replaced with newer ones.
+The command to use is `sudo apt full-upgrade` which is the same as `sudo apt dist-upgrade`

+>[!CAUTION]
+>Full upgrades can potentially mess things up when dependencies are removed - this will not happen if we use a small upgrade

+##### installing and removing software

+Once we have updated the list of packages from the repositories using `sudo apt update` we can try to install new packages - in this example the `cowsay` program - using `sudo apt install cowsay`

+If we want to remove a package we can use `sudo apt remove cowsay`

+>[!TIP]
+>If something goes wrong after we have undertaken an `upgrade` or `full-upgrade` we can try using `sudo apt autoremove` to try to fix it by removing packages which are no longer needed

+##### apt or apt-get

+There is another way to do package management on debian systems - the `apt-get` command.
+Mostly this is interchangeable with `apt` - for example `sudo apt-get update` will do the same as `sudo apt update`

+The main difference is in how the `upgrade` works - with `sudo apt-get upgrade` we are only upgrading installed packages - it will not install dependencies whereas `sudo apt upgrade` installs additional dependencies as well as upgrading installed packages.

 ## user management

 On a linux system, there are different types of user.
 There is a *root* user who has the highest privileges and therefore complete control of the system.
 This user is given the user id of 0.
 There are *regular* users who do not have the same privs as the root user, but they can be given elevated privs on a temporary basis using the *sudo* command which is explored in more detail later in this section.
 There are also *service* users.
 Services have user accounts so we can logically seperate them from the rest of the system.
 This is a good idea when it comes to security.
 An example is the `www-data` user account which the `apache2` service runs under.
 If an attacker compromises the machine via the web-server, they land on the machine as a restriced service user.